cvut/javascript/README.md

 ## ES6

-[Learn about EcmaScript 6](http://git.io/es6features), its new syntax and features, and use it in you project today.
+[Learn about ECMAScript 6](http://git.io/es6features), its new syntax and features, and use it in you project today.

 For browser-oriented projects transpile your project with [Babel](https://babeljs.io/).